-Released in 1983, the Vacheron Constantin Perpetual Calendar ref.
-43031 followed Audemars Piguet's own perpetual calendar model and preceded that of Patek Philippe in what was a classic battle for top spot between the Holy Trinity's three watchmakers.
-Evolving into Vacheron's quintessential perpetual calendar model, the ref.
+Released in 1983, the Vacheron Constantin Perpetual Calendar Ref.
+43031 followed Audemars Piguet's own perpetual calendar model and preceded that of Patek Philippe in what was a classic battle for the top spot between the Holy Trinity's three watchmakers.
+Evolving into Vacheron's quintessential perpetual calendar model, the Ref.
 43031 saw around two decades of service with its eventual discontinuation in 2002 following the production of several variants in different metals and dial configurations.

-Contrasting its polished finish, the ref.
-43031 features a vertical satin-finished dial with four subdials marking the day, month, and leap year, date, and moon phase - which combine to make for an elegantly symmetrical layout.
-A wonderful design all-around, the ref.
-43031's secret lies in its moon phase indicator, with a lapis lazuli moon phase backdrop bringing a deep rich textured blue color to the ref.
+Contrasting its polished finish, the Ref.
+43031 features a vertical satin-finished dial with four subdials marking the day, month, leap year, date, and moon phase - which combine to make for an elegantly symmetrical layout.
+A wonderful design all-around, the Ref.
+43031's secret lies in its moon phase indicator, with a lapis lazuli moon phase backdrop bringing a deep rich textured blue colour to the Ref.
 43031's dial.
-A semi-precious gemstone, lapis lazuli is often used in jewelry and antiquity, yet some watchmakers use it as a means to mark their best watches.
+A semi-precious gemstone, lapis lazuli is often used in jewellery and antiquity, yet some watchmakers use it as a means to mark their best watches.

 Vacheron Constantin’s perpetual calendars are the latest watches to join the neo-vintage rebirth and it is a model line that deserves its re-found fame.
 I am sure that it will continue to appreciate over time after many years of being seen as an outdated ‘dress’ watch.